Kinangop, Kenya · Founded on a Promise · Est. 2026

 Join the Resurrection

-Every level of investment is recognised and honoured.
-A plaque will be placed on the land in Raitha marking the spot — let your name be among those who helped raise the walls.
+A plaque will be placed on the land in Raitha marking the spot.
+Let your name be among those who helped raise the walls.

 $15K+